top of page

 Settlement 4: $450,000 for Excessive Documentation Requests

-In a case where an employer demanded unnecessary medical records as a condition for granting FMLA leave, the employee sued and settled for $450,000 after proving that the employer’s requests were excessive and in violation of the law.
+In a case where an employer demanded unnecessary medical records as a condition for granting FMLA leave, the employee sued and settled for $450,000 after proving that the employer’s requests were excessive and violated the law.

 Settlement 5: $900,000 for Discrimination and Retaliation